nkalluri11/TicketViewerAPI/README.md

 # TicketViewerAPI

-An API for displaying the tickets by connecting to Zendesk API
+An API for displaying the ticket details from the Zendesk API

 ## Development environment and Dependencies